Movatterモバイル変換

 Main article:History of vehicle registration plates of the Philippines

-In January 2018, theSupreme Court ordered the release of license plates held due to restraining orders saddling the plate modernization program.
-It was expected that the distribution of new plates would commence at full swing by mid-February 2018.
-The machines were delivered to the LTO in February 2018 and were installed in a new plate making facility.
-The new license plates were released in July 2018 throughout the country.
-Under this new plate series, the first letter of the license plate will determine where the vehicle is registered.
-This is the same designation that was implemented during the 1981 series.[2]
+In January 2018, theSupreme Court of the Philippines ordered the release of license plates that had been held due to restraining orders affecting the modernization program.
+Full-scale distribution of the new plates was expected by mid-February 2018.
+The LTO received the plate-making machines that month and installed them in a new production facility.
+The new plates were released nationwide beginning in July 2018.
+Under this series, the first letter of the license plate indicates the place of registration, following the same designation system used in the 1981 series.[2]

 Current plate design specifications